If you are traveling from out of town, book your hotel here to take advantage of our discount!

 - Full stop then immediate departure for vectors RNAV RWY 07, single engine

 - 1st student show 3 hours prior to takeoff to complete oral and paperwork (pay examiner first).

 - 2nd student show, complete oral and fly checkride.

 - Photo ID

 What to Study

-My recommendation would be to begin your studying by purchasing the ATP and Multi Engine Oral Exam guide from ASA (links below).
-This guide is what the DPE uses to give his oral exams.
+My recommendation would be to begin your studying downloading the ATP ACS and studying Area I "Preflight Preparation" Tasks A-G. This guide is what the DPE uses to give the oral exam.
 If you know the information in this guide as well as the basic understanding of the aircraft and it's systems, you will have no surprises the day of the practical.
 Since this program is completed under Part 91 of the FARs there will not be any questions over 121 and 135 operations.
 Just know the aircraft and basic Part 91 requirements and you will be good to go.

-Additionally, the 'Seneca Study Guide' link is a PDF that has most of the info you need to fly the aircraft.
-The Seneca is a PA34-200T and is equipped with a fully functional autopilot and Garmin 750 and Aspen PFD.
-The pilot guide for the 750 is also available for download below.
+Additionally, the 'Travel Air Study Guide' link is a PDF that has most of the info you need to fly the aircraft.

 **This course has very little ground instruction, so you are expected to self-study and be ready to fly.
 If you are not prepared, additional flying hours may be required which quickly adds to the overall cost.**

 - 120-82 - Flight Operational Quality Assurance